TeamTriplo/simplo-starter/src/themes/opera/README.md

 ## Status

-We are almost ready to release a beta version for testing.
-We would love for folks to test this theme and report any bugs or issues that need attention.
-In the beta stage we may still make change that could effect end users.
-If you use a beta version on a production site, you may not be able to upgrade without noticing some small changes on your site.
+We just released an alpha version of this theme.
+We would love for some folks to test it out and provide feedback and file bug reports.
+In the alpha stage we may still make changes that could effect end users.
+If you use a alpha version on a production site, you may not be able to upgrade without noticing some small changes on your site.

 Once we issue a stabile release, we will avoid any breaking changes within minor releases.
-At that stage all changes in minor releases will be backward compatible.
+At that stage, all changes in minor releases will be backward compatible.

 ## Who is this theme for?